Iampegassi/s5630014_software_Engineering/README.md

 ## 5. Results
 The testing loop output shows the assessment of the pre-trained Convolutional Neural Network (CNN) model using the `test_model` function.
 This function computes and displays the test accuracy and loss on fashion-mnist test datasets.
 After loading a saved checkpoint and extracting the model's state dictionary, a new instance of the CNN model is initialized.
 The model is then moved to the GPU.
 The testing function is executed, producing the following metrics: Test Accuracy of 73.82% and Test Loss of 1.7219%.

+A unit test class, `TestFashionClassification`, was created to evaluate the pre-trained CNN model and the key points include:

+#### Setup (`setUp` method):
++ Loads a pre-trained model from a checkpoint.
++ Initializes the model, device (CPU or GPU), test dataset, and data loader.
++ Sets the criterion for loss calculation.

+#### Model Prediction Test (`test_model_prediction` method):
++ Verifies that model predictions fall within the expected range (0 to 9).

+#### Model Accuracy Test (`test_model_accuracy` method):
++ Validates the accuracy calculation for model predictions, ensuring it lies between 0 and 1.

+#### Data Loader Test (`test_data_loader` method):
++ Checks the shape of inputs and labels in the data loader.

+#### Model Training Test (`test_model_training` method):
++ Tests the model training process for a few epochs using a simple optimizer.

+#### Model Save and Load Test (`test_model_save_load` method):
++ Saves and loads the model state, ensuring the loaded model is an instance of the CNN class.

+#### Model Forward Pass Test (`test_model_forward_pass` method):
++ Validates the shape of the output from a forward pass.

+#### Early Stopping Test (`test_early_stopping` method):
++ Sets up an early stopper and simulates a training loop, verifying the correct epoch counter.

+Finally, the code runs seven tests with no errors or failures, indicating successful execution.

+## Conclusion
+In conclusion, results from comparing the performance of the simple neural network and the CNN model on the fashion-mnist dataset show that the CNN model accuracy in the training and testing loop outperforms the simple neural network.
+However,  experimenting with deeper architectures, adjusting hyperparameters and exploring regularization techniques can further enhance the  CNN model.
+Implementing transfer learning using pre-trained models for relevant tasks could also be considered.

+## References
+[1] Agarap, A. F., 2019.
+An Architecture Combining Convolutional Neural Network (CNN) and Support Vector Machine (SVM) for Image Classification [online]. arXiv.org.
+Available from: https://arxiv.org/abs/1712.03541v2 [Accessed 25 Jan 2024].